-Learn more about this disease if you do live in the highly infected areas.
+Learn more about this disease if you do live in highly infected areas.

-Now, do you know of a local group that is spreading awareness of this disease in the Rhode Island area?
+Now, do you know of a local group that is spreading awareness of this disease in Rhode Island or in the New England area?
 I’d love to know how I can help.
 Please contact me here.Lyme gets in the way not only of work but your entire life as well if left untreated or treatment is delayed.#LymeDisease Click To Tweet

-Have you suffered with Lyme disease?
+Have you suffered from Lyme disease?
 Do you know anyone who has had Lyme disease?

 Did they catch it soon or was it a long process?

-Consequently, this blog post has been updated in April 2020, due to the controversary surround the use of Plaquenil (hydroxychloroquine) in it’s use of treating patients with the Covid-19 virus.
+Consequently, this blog post has been updated in April 2020, due to the controversy surrounding the use of Plaquenil (hydroxychloroquine) in its use of treating patients with the Covid-19 virus.

-I would rather die with hope then fear and despair.
+I would rather die with hope than fear and despair.